salimamoukou/ACPI/README.md

 ```

 ## Quickstart
 We propose 3 methods to compute PI: **LCP-RF** , **LCP-RF-G**, and **QRF-TC**.
+- **LCP-RF**: Localized Random Forest.
+It used the learned weights of the RF to give more importance to calibration
+samples that have residuals similar to the test points in the calibration step.

+- **LCP-RF-G**: Groupwise Localized Random Forest.
+It extend the previous approach by conformalizing by group.
+The groups
+are computed using the weights of the forest that permit to find cluster/partition of the space with similar residuals.
+It results in more efficient and more adaptive Predictive Intervals.

+- **QRF-TC**: It directly calibrates the Random Forest Localizer to achieves training-conditional coverage.

-However, **QRF-TC** is used by default as
-it provides the same level of accuracy as the other methods, but is faster.
-The implementation of LCP-RF and LCP-RF-G
+We used **QRF-TC** by default as it provides the same level of accuracy as the other methods, but is faster.
-is not yet optimized.
+ The implementation of LCP-RF and LCP-RF-G is not yet optimized.

-- Assume we have trained a mean estimator (XGBRegressor) on the diabetes dataset.
+- **Assume we have trained a mean estimator (XGBRegressor) on the diabetes dataset.**
 ```python
 from xgboost import XGBRegressor from sklearn.datasets import load_diabetes